-Welcome to Amsterdam Quarterly’s original website.
-AQ was founded in April 2011 and its goal is to publish, promote, and comment on writing and art in Amsterdam, the Netherlands, and the world.
-We hope you enjoy reading the work selected for this thirty-third issue (AQ33) and we look forward to your comments at firstname.lastname@example.org or submissions at email@example.com.
+Welcome to Amsterdam Quarterly’s first website.
+AQ was founded in April 2011.
+Its goal is to publish, promote, and comment on writing and art in Amsterdam, the Netherlands, and the world.
+We hope you enjoy reading the work selected for this thirty-fourth issue (AQ34) and we look forward to your comments at firstname.lastname@example.org or submissions at email@example.com.
 Please see the submissions page for the change in compensation to artists and writers for their work starting with AQ33 (spring 2022).

-AQ’s next themes for 2022 are as follows: AQ34 (summer 2022) Holidays and AQ35 (autumn 2022) City and/or Country.
-For AQ 34, send work inspired by your personal holiday/vacation experiences, or about a country’s unique customs and/or holidays.
-For AQ35, submit work about city and/or country life including new hybrid situations such as urban farming on city rooftops and working on rural wind or solar farms.
+AQ’s next theme, (reading period July 2022), is City and/or Country.
+For AQ35 submit work about city and/or country life including new hybrid situations such as urban farming on city rooftops and working on rural wind or solar farms.

 Amsterdam Quarterly’s thirty-fourth issue about Holidays features work in eight different genres: art, article, fiction, memoir, photoessay, photography, poetry, and review.
 Headlining this issue is a photoessay about Swedish and Finnish Easter witches featured on early 20th century postcards by Jim Ross.
 There is fiction about a chaotic start to a Canadian Thanksgiving by V. J. Hamilton and a sci-fi New York City Seder by Jackie Kingon, an article about the commemoration of a failed Catalonian Independence Day by Grove Koger, a Ukrainian Easter memoir by Pat Seman, English seaside holiday photos by Bob Ward, and Christmas art by Edward Supranowicz.